ceri-num/uv-larm/challenge/kick-off.md

 ```

 Strange, nothing changes on my `github` repo.
 The git repo on `github` is a different entity than the one on your computer.
 You have to manually synchronize then when you want to share your work with the command `pull`  and `push`.
 Try-it.

-Now you can `commit`, `pull`, `push` as often as possible (and `add` if you are some new files...).
+Now you can `commit`, `pull`, `push` as often as possible (and `add` if you have some new files...).

 ## Build your package